NathanPham68/ML_Customer-Churn-Prediction-E-commerce/README.md

 **📝 Check for Duplicates**

-Aftering checkeing for duplicate rows in the dataset and found that there were no duplicate entries.
+Aftering checking for duplicate rows in the dataset and found that there were no duplicate entries.

 <img width="561" height="176" alt="image" src="https://github.com/user-attachments/assets/17a77e1a-23a6-4d14-b8f9-09b64fe28f6d" />